Implementing cron

 Preparing for the implementation

-My cron schedule implementation for ppacer is something different, then original cron’s.
+My cron schedule implementation for ppacer is something different, than original cron's.
 In cron there is no need to know when the next schedule entry should be.
-Cron basically at given time checks whenever there’s a job with crontab expression matching the current time.
-This is much simpler, then for given time and crontab expression calculate when the next schedule entry should be.
+Cron basically at given time checks whenever there's a job with crontab expression matching the current time.
+This is much simpler, than for given time and crontab expression calculate when the next schedule entry should be.

 Before I go into details and thoughts on my implementation, let me tell you what I have found out about crontab expressions that I didn't know before start working on it.